khaleoghliFan/django/README.md

 # django
-This repository contains essential Django project files to help you learn the basics of Django without including the entire project structuredjango test file:
+This repository contains essential Django project files to help you learn the basics of Django without including the entire project structure django test file:
 # What's Inside?
 - Core Django views for handling tasks
 - Models for database interaction